mozilla/www.ccadb.org/cas/incident-report.md

 - [Preliminary Incident Report](#preliminary-incident-report) (for third party reporters and CA Owners submitting Preliminary Incident Reports)
 - [Full Incident Report](#full-incident-report) (for CA Owners submitting Full Incident Reports)
-- [Audit Finding Report](#audit-finding-report) (for CA Owners submitting Audit Finding Reports)

 Report content MUST be provided in Markdown (i.e., not in the form of an attachment) and SHOULD utilize Markdown's [formatting features](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) (headers, lists, emphasis, etc.) to ensure clarity and readability.
+Individuals submitting reports SHOULD use Bugzilla's "preview" feature to confirm rendering appears as expected before posting.

 Learn more about expected report content and a description of the fields included in the reporting templates [here](#report-field-definitions-and-expectations).

 #### When are reports expected?

-**For Incident Reports:** Within 72 hours of the CA Owner being made aware of an incident (i.e., "initial incident disclosure"), the CA Owner MUST
+Within 72 hours of a CA Owner becoming aware of an incident (i.e., the "initial incident disclosure") or an audit finding not previously disclosed in an Incident Report, the CA Owner MUST either:

-Either:
-1) disclose a Preliminary or Full Incident Report; or
+- disclose a Preliminary or Full Incident Report; or
-2) respond to a Preliminary Incident Report previously created for the incident by a third party reporter.
+- respond to a Preliminary Incident Report previously created for the incident by a third party reporter.

-And:
+In its initial report (i.e, Preliminary or Full Incident Report) or reply to a third-party report, the CA Owner MUST:

-- accurately disclose the impact of the incident (e.g., the corpus of then-known mis-issued certificates).
+- accurately disclose the impact of the incident (e.g., the corpus of then-known mis-issued certificates); and
 - describe whether the incident should be considered contained (e.g., because certificate issuance was stopped) or ongoing.

 If the described impact of the incident is later found to be inaccurate, the CA Owner MUST clearly communicate a correction, identifying when each following change was detected, the circumstances that led to the inaccuracy, and how this will be avoided in the future.

 While Full Incident Reports SHOULD be posted as soon as possible, they MUST be posted within 14 days of the incident’s initial disclosure.

-**For Audit Finding Reports:** Prior to or within 7 calendar days of the corresponding audit report’s issuance date.

 #### When are reports updated?

-CA Owners SHOULD respond promptly to comments and questions and MUST respond to a question or request within 7 days, even if the response is only to acknowledge the request or question and provide a later date when a response will be delivered.
+CA Owners should respond promptly to comments and questions, and MUST respond within 7 days, even if only to acknowledge the request and provide a timeline for a full response.

 Open reports MUST be updated:
 - on or before the "Next update" date in the "Whiteboard" field of the bug (note: CA Owners MAY request the "Next update" Whiteboard field be set by a Root Store Operator to align with a specific date related to an open Action Item.);